-I have been approached by a friend who had his daughters's recent wedding video filmed with the camera held 90 degrees off.
+I have been approached by a friend who had his daughter's recent wedding video filmed with the camera held 90 degrees off.
 The result is the whole thing being horizontal.
 How could I fix this for him in Premiere? - David

-Now the similar job to rotate/flip a video can be achieved by using the latest version of Premiere Pro which is Adobe Premiere Pro CC.
+Now a similar job to rotate/flip a video can be achieved by using the latest version of Premiere Pro which is Adobe Premiere Pro CC.
 The whole process may seem complex, but if you follow the steps below, you will find it is easier to flip a video.

 Step 1: import video

 Start up the program.
-Click File and import to start flipping video.
+Click File and import to start flipping the video.
 After it is imported, drag it to the timeline.

-Step 2: Hightlight clip
+Step 2: Highlight clip

-Hightlight the desired piece of video on the timeline panel.
+Highlight the desired piece of video on the timeline panel.

 Step 3: Go to effect controls